camHaley/cyberPortfolio/Professional_Statement.md

 ## Experience

-- **Air Traffic Controller (ATC)**: Strong background in a high-stakes, precision-oriented environment, enhancing my ability to handle complex tasks under pressure.
+- **Air Traffic Controller (ATC)**: Strong background in a high-stakes, detail-oriented environment, enhancing my ability to handle complex tasks under pressure.
 Current Security Clearance.
 - **Hack The Box**: Active participant in various cybersecurity challenges to sharpen my skills and stay updated with the latest trends.

 ## Education